 First of all, I want to thank you all for the great response to the first edition of this new Tavern series.
 I was blown away by the response in the comments section and became more and more motivated to make this series the best that it can be.
 Moving forward, you can expect me to be really active in the comments because I have really enjoyed the back and forth discussions that we got from last week’s piece.
 My vision for this series is to tackle as many topics as I can think of (or that you all suggest) and then revisit those topics over the years so that we can see progress or regression (hopefully not) in the Korean football scene.
 Hopefully, the Tavern will expand further into Korea so that we can be on the ground watching Korean football change and evolve over the years.
 I hope that you will come along for the ride.

 For this week’s column, I decided to tackle the issue that is currently plaguing football in Korea: poor attendance.
 The discussion about this issue got a little heated last week (which is why I chose to tackle this topic) so I just want to remind you all that this is probably the biggest problem in Korean football.
 As such, I truly believe there are no wrong answers when it comes to trying to fix it.
-Get active in the comments but make sure to respect the ideas of others, as everyone has different ideas about how to make changes that will improve attendance at Korean football matches.
+For example, Ryan Walters wrote a great series examining the issues in play that cause the K League attendance problems over at K League United.
+Check out that series here: K League and MLS.
+With that in mind, get active in the comments to propose your own ideas as well.
+However, make sure to respect the ideas of others, as everyone has different ideas about how to make changes that will improve attendance at Korean football matches.
 In fact, over the last week or so I’ve gotten lost in my thoughts pondering just exactly how I would solve such a complex issue.
 In the end, I decided that there is absolutely no one foolproof way to solve this issue.
 Instead, there are only ideas that can function as steps forward and experiments that could get people out to football matches on a more regular basis.
 Alright, we’ve got the ground rules down!
-LGI, baby, Let’s Get it, Let’s go (shout-out David So!)
+Let’s get into it!

 How did it get this bad?